IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-connecting.md

 //Console.WriteLine();
 //Console.WriteLine($"Watch your video at: https://aka.ms/azuremediaplayer?url={Uri.EscapeDataString(streamingUri)}");
 ```
-1. Update the `subscriptionId`, `resourceGroupName`, and `accountName` to the values you used when creating your Media Services account
+1. Update the `subscriptionId`, `resourceGroupName`, and `accountName` to the values you noted down when creating your Media Services account
-1. Update `videoPath` to the location of your video file
+1. Update `videoPath` to the location of video you recorded
 1. Click the hollow green play button in the toolbar to run the project

 If everything works, the code should run and print the ID of the Media Services account.
-You may be asked to sign in each time your run this code -- to avoid this, select `File` -> `Account Settings` then sign in to your account using Visual Studio.
+You may be asked to sign in to Azure to when you run this application.
+To avoid having to sign in each time, in Visual Studio select `File` -> `Account Settings` then sign in to your account using Visual Studio.

-This code is:
+So far, the application can:
-- Getting a token to connect to Azure Resource Manager
+- Get a token to connect to Azure Resource Manager
-- Generating a request Azure Resource Manager to get details about your account
+- Send a request Azure Resource Manager to get details about your Media Services account
-- Printing some account details
+- Printing the Media Services account ID

 *Continue to [Encoding and Streaming](dol-encoding-and-streaming.md) -->*